Stroke Recovery: Making rehabilitation decisions

 More than two-thirds of stroke survivors receive rehabilitation services after hospitalization.
 Effective rehabilitation is an essential part of stroke care.

-Recovery from stroke can be a lifelong journey depending on the type and severity of the stroke, your age, and your physical condition.
-Stroke rehabilitation can take place across a whole continuum of post-acute care: inpatient rehab; transitional rehab; skilled nursing; home health; outpatient rehab.
+Recovery from a stroke can be a lifelong journey depending on the stroke's type and severity, age, and physical condition.
+Stroke rehabilitation can occur across a continuum of post-acute care: inpatient rehab; transitional rehab; skilled nursing; home health; outpatient rehab.

 How do you make decisions about stroke rehabilitation?
-The American Heart Association and the American Stroke Association offers these free guides.
+The American Heart Association and the American Stroke Association offer these free guides.

 Stroke Recovery at Allied Services